department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 <h3 class="do-dont__heading">Not this</h3>
 <div class="do-dont__content" markdown="1">

-Your VA education benefits can help you pay for books, supplies, and housing while you’re learning a trade or skill through the On-the-Job Training (OJT) Program.
+Your VR&E Education Benefits can help you pay for books, supplies, and housing while you’re learning a trade or skill through On-the-Job Training (OJT).

 </div>
 </div>

 </div>

+In the examples below, branded labels hide critical information.
+Using a descriptive plain language label helps the user find the task or information they're looking for.

 <div class="do-dont">
 <div class="do-dont__do">